booleans-oss/DiscGit/README.md

 Discgit(Client)
 // Linking the bot to the package
 ```
-The first and only parameter that the root function is the Client Instance.
+The first and only parameter that the root function is the *Client Instance*.
 By doing so, the package will be able to declare and emit the custom event when receiving a request if the user has not defined its own event.

 # <a name="receiving-request"></a> Receiving Requests
-As the HTTP server is set up, the server will emit the event ``Webhook-Event`` on the client instance.
+As the [HTTP](https://nodejs.dev/learn/the-nodejs-http-module/) server is set up, the server will emit the event ``Webhook-Event`` on the client instance.
 The module allows the user to create its own ``Webhook-Event`` as long as it is declared in the bot instance.
 The event has two parameters:

 Key | Type | Description
 :---- | ----- | -----: